The PlayStation Portable (or PSP) was released March 24, 2005 and marked Sony's first entry into the handheld gaming market.

 PSP-3000 (PSP Brite)

 Sony officially announced the PSP-3000 at the 2008 Leipzig Games Convention.
-Improvements over the PSP-2000 included a built in mic, a new PS button that replaces the Home button, and an improved LCD screen.
+Improvements over the PSP-2000 included a built in mic and an improved LCD screen.
 The new screen features twice the color gamut, five times the contrast ratio, and a response time that is twice as fast as the PSP-2000's LCD screen.
 It also features a new anti-reflective technology for improved viewing of the LCD screen in outdoor areas.

-PSPgo features a slide-out game pad, a 3.8 inch screen, and is 23 percent lighter than the PSP-3000.
-The device also has supports Bluetooth connection to a PS3 Dualshock controller, and has 16GB of internal flash memory to store games downloaded from the PSN store.
-The storage space is expandable by the use of Sony's proprietary M2 Memory Stick, unlike the other models of PSP, which use the Memory Stick ProDUO.
+The 16GB internal storage space can be expanded by the use of Sony's proprietary M2 Memory Stick, unlike the other models of PSP, which use the Memory Stick ProDUO.
 The PSPgo existed alongside the PSP-3000 when it launched on October 1st, 2009, and unlike other PSP revisions was not intended by Sony to be a replacement for existing models.

 Japanese launch titles